zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-8060 - Cloudsnap restores will fail when the volume is heavily fragmented
 * PWX-8064 - Reducing the HA level of an aggregated volume may cause any active cloud backups on the volume to fail.
 New cloud backup can be restarted once the HA level has been reduced on the volume
 * PWX-8261 - Startup issue with Debian 9 (4.19.0-0.bpo.2-cloud-amd64)
-* PWX-8297 - K8S: OCI-Mon must force-pull px-enterprise b4 reinstalling incomplete Portworx
+* PWX-8297 - K8S: OCI-Mon must force-pull px-enterprise before reinstalling incomplete Portworx
 * PWX-8311 - IKS: OCI Monitor not starting Portworx when both Docker and ContainerD services running
 * PWX-8334 - Fixed install progress-bar
 * PWX-8335 - Handle mpath device partitions in nodewipe